BunnyWay/terraform-provider-bunnynet/docs/resources/dns_zone.md

 page_title: "bunnynet_dns_zone Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages a DNS zone in bunny.net.
-It is used to create and manage DNS zones, which serve as containers for DNS records, allowing for the organization and delegation of DNS management within bunny.net.
+It is used to create and manage DNS zones.
 ---

 # bunnynet_dns_zone (Resource)

 This resource manages a DNS zone in bunny.net.
-It is used to create and manage DNS zones, which serve as containers for DNS records, allowing for the organization and delegation of DNS management within bunny.net.
+It is used to create and manage DNS zones.

 ## Example Usage